climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 hint~

-## Challenge Step 4
+## Challenge Step 5

-If a Waste Management Specialist empties our smart garbage bin when it is **75% full**, what is the volume of garbage that they collect?
+If a Waste Management Specialist empties our Smart Garbage Bin when it is **75% full**, what is the volume of garbage that they collect?

 ~hint Tell Me More!